Daylight Savings Time

 Summer:

-Summer with Daylight Savings Time:
+Summer with Daylight Saving Time:

 Conclusion

-I think we should use Daylight Savings Time all year round.
+(2006) I think we should use Daylight Saving Time all year round.
 If wasting daylight on mornings in the summer is bad, then it’s even worse to waste it in the winter, when there’s less daylight!
 Look at the wasted morning daylight in the Winter diagram; wouldn’t that be better if available in the evening?

-If we had Daylight Savings Time year round, we’d eliminate all the costs of having it, keep all the benefits, and gain new benefits—more usable daylight in the winter.
+If we had Daylight Saving Time year round, we’d eliminate all the costs of having it, keep all the benefits, and gain new benefits—more usable daylight in the winter.
 In essence, we’d be shifting everyone’s time zone westwards by one hour.
 It’s a simple solution.